What does Brexit Mean for your Air Passenger Rights?

 Brexit raises many questions for Brits going abroad and for Europeans travelling to the UK, and it’s easy to feel overwhelmed by the uncertainty.

-For those of you travelling into or out of the UK around the two current proposed Brexit dates (12th April 2019 and 22nd May 2019), AirHelp urge you to educate yourself on your passenger rights before you travel, so that in the event your flight is delayed or cancelled you are fully aware of your options.
+For those of you travelling into or out of the UK around the current Brexit date (31st October 2019), AirHelp urge you to educate yourself on your passenger rights before you travel, so that in the event your flight is delayed or cancelled you are fully aware of your options.

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to a much as €600 in compensation.
 If your flight was delayed, cancelled, or overbooked within the last three years.